- System requirements

 - FAQ: How to profile in my scenario?

 A memory snapshot is captured automatically on first OutOfMemoryError, if the profiled application runs on Oracle JDK or OpenJDK HotSpot.

 On OutOfMemoryError snapshots are captured via JVM's built-in dumper, which for some reason is disabled by default.
 JVM option -XX:+HeapDumpOnOutOfMemoryError enables it.

 However, you do not need to specify this option when profiling applications because the profiler agent programmatically enables the dumper upon profiled application startup or when the agent is attached to a running application.

 Enabling the dumper adds absolutely no overhead.
 Technically, enabling is simply setting the state of a boolean flag.
 When the first OutOfMemoryError occurs, the JVM dumps the heap to file if the flag is "true".

 Anyway, if for some reason you want not to enable the dumper,

-To check the status, connect to the profiled application and hover over corresponding button as shown on the picture below:
+To check the status, connect to the profiled application and click toolbar button.